Are you unhappy with your current job?

 - +1 be part of something extraordinary.

-Considering the things I do not want, one thing was sure.
+Considering the things I did not want, one thing was sure.

 I need to find a remote job.